 The Simple Art of Burking

-Using the British Newspaper Archive, I decided to take another look at just some of the reports mentioning Burking and share with you a few of the lesser-known, as well as the more famous accusations made relating to this particular murder method.
+Using the British Newspaper Archive, I’ve taken another look at just a few of the reports that mention Burking and share with you some of the lesser-known, as well as the more famous accusations made surrounding this particular murder method.

 They’d perform this task interchangeably, each taking the role of murderer and accomplice.

-The general consensus of a definition of Burking is thus:
+The general consensus of a definition of Burking however is this:

 Burking means the crime of murdering a person, ordinarily by smothering, for the purpose of selling the corpse.
 The term derives its name from the method, William Burke and William Hare, the Scottish murder team of the 19th century, used to kill their victims during the West Port murders